Staying Queer While Dating Straight

 So what to do if you're a bi person in a queer space with your straight partner?
 Firstly, be respectful that you're introducing an element of heteronormativity and understand what responses may come about from it.
 Secondly, make sure that your partner will be sensitive and open-minded.
 If they're a straight man, they mustn’t be made uncomfortable by gay men or leery over gay women; if they're a straight woman, they can't gush over wanting a gay best friend.
 This attitude isn't confined to queer spaces, like marches or clubs.
 Honestly, if your straight partner isn't respectful of queer culture in your everyday relationship, then maybe think about whether they should have the privilege of loving a bi person.

 Finally, change your mindset: be confident and proud of who you are.
-And then everyone else, straight or LGBTI, has to change their mindset too: I've embraced my own version of a queer identity, and I want others to accept it too because, for me, being part of the LGBTI community means you understand the concept of love without exception.
+And then everyone else, straight or LGBT, has to change their mindset too: I've embraced my own version of a queer identity, and I want others to accept it too because, for me, being part of the LGBT community means you understand the concept of love without exception.

 Although people make out that bisexuality is black and white, being bi is more a mixed palette.
 Being a bi woman means I can wave a rainbow flag in one hand and hold my boyfriend's hand in the other, and how is that not something to be proud of?